shawarmabytes/CoE-197Z-Deep-Learning/README.md

 ``trainer.py`` trains the speech-command dataset using a transformer model

+``transformer_model`` contains the transformer model suitable for the speech-commands dataset

 ``dataset.py`` contains the LightningDataModule suitable for the transformer model

 ``kws-infer.py`` prompts a microphone based GUI for keyword spotting application